octopress/octopress/README.md

 | `octopress deploy pull [DIR]`              | Pull down your site into a local directory.                        |
 | `octopress deploy add-bucket <NAME>`       | (S3 only) Add a bucket using your configured S3 credentials.       |

-#### Deploy configuration
+#### Generate Deployment configuration

-First set up a configuration file for your deployment method.
-For Git based deployment, pass the repository url.
-For S3 and Rsync, no arguments are necessary.
+Octopress can generate a `_deploy.yml` file for your deployment method. **Remember to add your configuration to `.gitignore` to be sure you never commit sensitive information to your repository.**

 ```
-$ octopress deploy init git git@github.com:user/project
 $ octopress deploy init s3
 $ octopress deploy init rsync
+$ octopress deploy init git git@github.com:user/project
 ```

 This will generate a `_deploy.yml` file in your current directory which you can edit to add any necessary configuration.
-**Remember to add your configuration to `.gitignore` to be sure you never commit sensitive information to your repository.**
+For S3 and Rsync, no arguments are necessary, but for Git deployment (to GitHub Pages, Heroku, etc), pass the repository url.

 If you like, you can pass configurations as command line options.
 To see specific options for any method, add the `--help` flag.
 For example to see the options for configuring S3: